-Eager to make an impact for his teammates, newcomer Sean Quinn is excited to don the Hagens Berman Axeon jersey in 2019.
-The 18-year-old from Los Angeles, California joins Axeon from the U.S.A. based juniors team LUX Development Cycling Team.
+Always eager to make an impact for his teammates, Sean Quinn is excited to don the Hagens Berman Axeon colors again for his second year.

-“Joining Hagens Berman Axeon and turning professional marks an important step in my career as a bike racer,” said Quinn.
-“Joining one of the top development programs in the world means that I will have incredible support to improve as a rider.”
+“Joining Hagens Berman Axeon and turning professional marked an important step in my career as a bike racer,” said Quinn.
+“Joining one of the top development programs in the world meant that I would have incredible support to improve as a rider.”

-Since placing 5th at the 2017 Tour du Pays de Vaud and winning the 2017 Tour of the Gila Cat 1/2 race, Quinn has continued to set his sights higher.
 In 2018, he earned a 9th place finish at LVM Saarland Trofeo and two 7th place finishes at Tour du Pays de Vaud and Course de la Paix Juniors.
-Quinn capped off the season with a top 10 result at the Junior World Road Race Championships in Innsbruck, Austria.
+Since Quinn capped off the season with a top 10 result at the Junior World Road Race Championships in Innsbruck, Austria, he has continued to set his sights higher.

 “I hope to improve my capacity so that I can begin to compete while also helping the team in longer races,” said Quinn.
-“I want to gain as much high level racing experience as I can.”
+“I want to gain as much high level racing experience as I can.
+I’d say that the race I am looking forward to the most in 2020 is the baby Giro and I also just look forward to spending a lot of time with the squad at the races.
+It is always super fun.”

 Knoxville, Tennessee - Hagens Berman Axeon Cycling Team’s Ian Garrison capitalized on dedicated off-season preparation and strong early season form to win the US Pro Individual Time Trial on Thursday.